oceanlau/WebMetro/README.md

 Planned
 -------

+- Shatter add Tag support.
+- Add debugger.
 - Multiple trigger for one tile.
 - Enhanced Shatter effect.
 Fragments dispatched at a different delay.
 - Pivot(big).
+- Think of a way to make all tiles in a container to share one background.
+Now it is impossible to because of the margin and height:100%;.